 Transparency as a Superpower

-Daniel Sousa is a man who’s never shied away from his emotions or the truth behind his actions—he took every opportunity he could to be honest with a woman very few viewed as significant because he understood that human beings deserved rightful treatment at all times.
-And his transparency was even present through his jokes, the choice to consistently treat people as equals in spite of his status as a Chief, whether it was Peggy or any of her friends, Daniel Sousa was good to them all by showing respect and resilience where it was needed.
+Daniel Sousa is a man who’s never shied away from his emotions or the truth behind his actions—he took every opportunity he could, to be honest with a woman very few viewed as significant because he understood that human beings deserved rightful treatment at all times.
+And his transparency was even present through his jokes, and the choice to consistently treat people as equals in spite of his status as a Chief, whether it was Peggy or any of her friends, Daniel Sousa was good to them all by showing respect and resilience where it was needed.

 The unfair treatment towards him could have broken him, but Daniel never stopped striving for the bigger fights that went unnoticed.
 He never stopped trying.

 At the end of the day, his heart was his greatest asset, and his honor was his strength.
 No man in S.S.R could match his level of prominence, for instead of viewing people with kindness and dignity, they undermined them.